core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 Francesca Palombini,
 and
 Marco Tiloca
-for your reviews, comments, suggestions and fixes.
+for your reviews, comments, suggestions, and fixes.

 [^replace-self]: RFC Editor: in this section, please replace {{&SELF}} with the RFC number assigned to this document and remove this note.